 Regarding plagiarism: On papers and exams, doing your own work is absolutely essential.
-You must demonstrate academic integrity in taking the online quizzes.
+You must demonstrate academic integrity in taking the online guizzes.
 In ALL papers, you must cite the sources of any information, quotations or ideas which are not your own, using standard citation methods (Chicago Style).
 Let me be very clear.
+The online quizzes are intended to be taken by yourself without others' help.
 You cannot clip and paste text from the internet or the textbook into your papers and pass it off as your own writing.
 You cannot turn in a paper that someone else has written or that you have bought or downloaded from online.
 Plagiarized work or exam/quiz cheating is an automatic zero on the assignment and may cause you to fail the class, at my discretion.
 I take such violations very seriously.
 Please familiarize yourself with and follow the University policy on Academic Honesty in the Student Handbook.

 Technology Use in Class: We will be busy in every class session and we don't need any electronic distractions.
 Silence your cell phones before you enter the classroom.
 If it rings, I reserve the right to answer it.
 No texting in class.
 You may bring a laptop, but only for taking notes or accessing relevant course material during discussion.
 Do not use your laptop in class to surf the internet, check your email, update your Facebook status, or the like.
+These activities seriously jeopardize your class participation grade.